-Brazil, the largest country in both South America and Latin American region.
+Brazil, the largest country in both South America and the Latin American region.
 It’s the fifth largest country in the world by its population and geographical area.
-Brazil is of course known for samba, colorful festivals and its energetic population.
-Also, Brazilian football is a touchstone for almost all the football fans in the world.
-Many Brazilian football players, such as Pelé, Garrincha, Ronaldo and Kaká, made history in World Cup Championships.
+Brazil is of course known for samba, colorful festivals, and its energetic population.
+Also, Brazilian football is a touchstone for almost all football fans in the world.
+Many Brazilian football players, such as Pelé, Garrincha, Ronaldo, and Kaká, made history in World Cup Championships.
 Brazil is also known for its beautiful celebrities.
 Adriana Lima, Gisele Bündchen and Francisco Lachowski are only some of them.
 Even the president of Brazil is quite popular and loved by Brazilians.
-Dilma Roussef who is the first women to hold the office, has been the president since 2011.
-She was re-elected by pulling %58 of the votes in the 2014 presidential election.

 Brazil is also a founding member of the United Nations, the G20, CPLP, Latin Union, the Organization of Ibero-American States, the Organization of American States, Mercosul and the Union of South American Nations.
 Brazil is a regional power in Latin America and a middle power in international affairs.